 Penta has a key role to play in developing randomized controlled trials to address questions around paediatric inflammatory multisystem syndrome, putting surveillance methods into place and developing new proposals that adapt to needs of the paediatric population in this rapidly evolving context.
 We are developing a research portfolio for COVID-19 funding calls, as well as considering extending existing projects to incorporate data on COVID-19.

 We want to keep child health on top of the global research agenda and ensure that we are filling the gaps in knowledge and providing a regional/global overview, rather than replicating ongoing activities.
 We are continuing to work with WHO and other global collaborators to help build capacity for preparedness around COVID-19 and future emerging infections with potential for harm to maternal and child health.

-As you will be aware, the COVID-19 pandemic is affecting people and health services around the world, and in light of this rapidly evolving situation, Penta has asked its study teams to implement a number of amendments to Penta sponsored trials with immediate effect.
+The COVID-19 pandemic is affecting people and health services around the world, and in light of this rapidly evolving situation, Penta has asked its study teams to implement a number of amendments to Penta sponsored trials with immediate effect.
 These measures recognise the need for health professionals at each site to prioritise the support to COVID-19 affected patients during this emergency.

 Our primary concern is the safety of all study participants and minimising any additional strain on our clinical sites and staff.
-Therefore, we are working closely with our clinical sites and partner organisations to find ways of doing this, and specific trial recommendations will be developed within each trial team in conjunction with the Sponsor.
+Therefore, we are working closely with our clinical sites and partner organisations to find ways of doing this, and specific trial recommendations have been developed within each trial team in conjunction with the Sponsor.
 If you have any questions about what this means for your study then please contact the relevant trial team.